History of MSNBC: 1996–2007: Launch

 MSNBC was launched on July 15, 1996, after a lengthy taped loop of promos aired following the end of America's Talking.
 The first show, which was anchored by Jodi Applegate, broadcast a lineup of news read by Lori Stokes, interviews and opinions.
 The first three news stories MSNBC covered on its launch are Boris Yeltsin meeting then-vice president Al Gore despite concerns over Yeltsin's health, an update on Bob Dole's presidential campaign, and updated information about the Khobar Towers bombing.
 During the day, rolling news coverage continued with The Contributors, a show that featured Ann Coulter and Laura Ingraham, as well as interactive programming coordinated by Applegate, John Gibson and John Seigenthaler.
 Stories were generally longer and more detailed than the stories running on CNN at the time.

 Connecting news and the Internet (1996–1998)

 The start was a bit bumpy due to a series of changes in management and continuing internal squabbles over the direction of the network.
 Some NBC affiliates were concerned that cross-promotion would divert viewers from their own programs, although that fear abated.
-However, MSNBC was often first to break news.
-It broke the story of the crash of TWA Flight 800 eight minutes before CNN, ushering in an era of hypercompetitiveness between the news channels that continues today.
+However, MSNBC was often first to break news, ushering in an era of hypercompetitiveness between the news channels that continues today.
 MSNBC originally demonstrated the interactive value of the Internet.
 The network's first slogan was It's Time to Get Connected, and e-mail addresses and phone numbers were displayed regularly.
 It was headquartered from studios in Fort Lee, New Jersey.
 In November 1996, the network moved to new studios in Secaucus, New Jersey.